microsoft/FactoryOrchestrator/README.md

 ### Install Visual Studio
 Any variation of [Visual Studio 2019+ (Enterprise, Community)](https://visualstudio.microsoft.com/vs/) is fine.
 In the installer, make sure you click the checkboxes for .NET Core cross-platform Development, and Universal Windows Platform Development (10.0.17763.0).

-Visual Studio Code is acceptible if you only are making server/service changes.
+Other development environments such as [Visual Studio Code](https://code.visualstudio.com/) are acceptible if you are not making FactoryOrchestratorApp changes.

 ### Clone the repository